SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Abstract

 \section{Abstract}

-Automatic vessel segmentation is paramount for developing next-generation interventional navigation systems.
-However, current approaches suffer from suboptimal segmentation performances due to significant challenges in intraoperative images (\textit{i.e.,} low signal-to-noise ratio, small or slender vessels, and strong interference).
-In this paper, a novel \underline{\tt SP}atial-frequency learning and topolog\underline{\tt I}cal channel inte\underline{\tt R}acti\underline{\tt O}n \underline{\tt Net}work ({\tt SPIRONet}) is proposed to address the above issues.
-Specifically, dual encoders are utilized to comprehensively capture local spatial and global frequency vessel features.
-Then, a cross-attention fusion module is introduced to effectively fuse spatial and frequency features, thereby enhancing feature discriminability.
-Furthermore, a topological channel interaction module is designed to filter out task-irrelevant responses based on graph neural networks.
-Extensive experimental results on several challenging datasets (\textit{CADSA}, \textit{CAXF}, \textit{DCA1}, and \textit{XCAD}) demonstrate state-of-the-art performances of our method.
-Moreover, the inference speed of {\tt SPIRONet} is 21 FPS with a $512\times 512$ input size, surpassing clinical real-time requirements (6$\sim$12FPS).
-These promising outcomes indicate {\tt SPIRONet}'s potential for integration into vascular interventional navigation systems.
+Automatic vessel segmentation plays a pivotal role in the development of next-generation interventional navigation systems for surgical robotics.
+However, current approaches still suffer from suboptimal segmentation performance under challenging intraoperative conditions, such as low-signal-to-noise ratio (SNR), small or slender vessels, and strong interference.
+In this study, a novel \underline{\textbf{SP}}atial-frequency learning and graph-based channel \underline{\textbf{I}}nte\underline{\textbf{R}}acti\underline{\textbf{O}}n \underline{\textbf{Net}}work (\textbf{SPIRONet}) is proposed to address the above issues.
+To address low-SNR vessel appearance and small or slender branches, dual spatial-frequency encoders are utilized, where the frequency encoder captures global vessel continuity that is less affected by local noise fluctuations, while the spatial encoder preserves fine vessel details.
+A cross-attention fusion module is further introduced to adaptively integrate this complementary spatial and frequency information.
+Moreover, to suppress interference from non-target vessels and vessel-like structures, a graph-based channel interaction module is designed to model channel-wise correlations, enhancing consistent vessel-related responses while suppressing task-irrelevant activations.
+Extensive experimental results on five challenging datasets demonstrate that the proposed method achieves competitive and consistently strong performance compared with existing methods.
+For example, SPIRONet achieves IoU improvements of $+0.87\%$, $+0.52\%$, $+0.23\%$, $+1.39\%$, and $+2.22\%$ over the strongest competing methods on \textit{CADSA}, \textit{CAXF}, \textit{DCA1}, \textit{XCAD}, and \textit{ARCADE}, respectively.
+Moreover, SPIRONet achieves an inference speed of 21 FPS with a 512$\times$512 input size, meeting the real-time requirements of interventional scenarios ($6-12$ FPS).
+These promising results indicate SPIRONet's potential for integration into interventional navigation systems.
 Code is available at \href{https://github.com/Dxhuang-CASIA/SPIRONet}{\tt https://github.com/Dxhuang-CASIA/SPIRONet}.